jplusplus/thenmap-v0/README.md

 * 1920 -- 1945 will require more work, as a lot of shapes need to be created from scratch
 *      -- 1920 will require _a lot_ of research

+The code is not even a beta, so use at you own risk.
+Feel free to report any bugs in [the Trello board](https://trello.com/b/aqFu3s1d/thenmap)

 Example with dataset: [Unemployment in EU](http://www.leowallentin.se/thenmap/?map=europe&fYear=2001&lYear=2012&dataCss=unemployment-eu)